Valay17/DupliCron--Metadata-Based-Incremental-File-Synchronization-and-Backup/README.md

   - This runs only when program enters *Failure Mode*.
   - Default Value is YES

+- **DestinationTopFolderInsteadOfFullPath**
+  - Controls whether the destination folder structure uses only the top-level source folder name instead of the full source path.
+  - Check the Destination Folder Structure for more info.
+  - Default Value is NO

 - **MaxLogFiles**
   - Max number of logs before older ones are deleted
   - Default Value is 10